Mary McCarthy (CIA): Career in intelligence

 McCarthy began working for the CIA in 1984 as an analyst for Africa in the Directorate of Intelligence.
 She served as the deputy national intelligence officer for warning from 1991 to 1994 and as national intelligence officer for warning from 1994 to 1996.

 Following her service as national intelligence officer for warning, McCarthy served as director of intelligence programs on the National Security Council staff.
 In 1998, Sandy Berger, then National Security Advisor for President Bill Clinton, appointed her as special assistant to the president and senior director for intelligence programs These NSC positions were competitive civil service jobs, not political appointments, according to the 2000 Plum Book listing presidentially appointed positions. succeeding Rand Beers.
 She remained at the NSC until July 2001, when she left to take a position with the Center for Strategic and International Studies as a visiting fellow in international security.
 It has been reported that she returned to CIA in a capacity within the Office of the Inspector General in 2005, and was within days of retiring.

 In 1998, McCarthy opposed the bombing of al-Shifa pharmaceutical factory suspected of manufacturing chemical weapons.
 Immediately after the bombing the government of Sudan claimed the factory only made pharmaceuticals and demanded an apology from the United States.
 Neither the Clinton nor Bush administrations have apologized for the attack.
-The 9/11 Commission Report shows that in April 2000, the National Security staff reviewed the intelligence and agreed that al-Shifa was used in chemical weapons development.
+The 9/11 Commission Report found that, in April 2000, the National Security staff reviewed the intelligence and agreed that al-Shifa was used in chemical weapons development.
 The memo to Sandy Berger was signed by Richard Clarke and Mary McCarthy, showing that McCarthy had changed her view to support the bombing of the plant (see footnote 50 on page 482 of the report).

 In 2003, she testified before the 9/11 Commission about warning systems.